davidsword/pseudo-subdomain-network/README.md

 **Tags:**              network, multisite, subdomain, domain map, mapping
 **Requires at least:** 5.0
 **Tested up to:**      5.1.1
-**Stable tag:**        0.1.0
+**Stable tag:**        1.0.0
 **Requires PHP:**      7.1
 **License:**           GPLv2 or later
 **License URI:**       https://www.gnu.org/licenses/gpl-2.0.html

-Plugin - For subfolder networks, have the Create New Site form site the home and siteurl's to a subdomain
+On a WordPress Network site, using a Subdirectories (path-based) install for sub sites, this plugin adds an option in to quickly Domain Map the Subdirectory site as a subdomain of the network.

 ## Description ##